 How do I know if I have periodontal disease?

-DeBonis Family Dentistry works hand in hand with the leading periodontal professionals in Pittsburgh, Ingomar, Sewickley, Coraopolis, Glenshaw, and surrounding areas to save your mouth from periodontal disease
+DeBonis Family Dentistry works as a united team with the leading periodontists in Ross Township, Ingomar, Sewickley, Coraopolis, Glenshaw, and the surrounding areas in order to save your mouth from periodontal disease.

-Please give us a call at (412) 761-9594 if you have any concerns about periodontal diseases or would like to learn more.
+Please give us a call at (412) 761-9594 if you have any concerns about periodontal disease or gingivitis or if you would like to learn more.
 We are always happy to help!